kantefier/matic-docs/docs/develop/plasma-using-metamask.md

 Withdrawal of funds is initiated from the child chain.
 A checkpoint interval of 30 mins(~10 minutes for testnet) is set, where all the blocks on the Polygon block layer are validated.
 Once the checkpoint is submitted to the root chain, the withdraw function can be triggered.

-Once the withdraw function is successful,an NFT Exit (ERC721) token is created.
+Once the withdraw function is successful, an NFT Exit (ERC721) token is created.
 The withdrawn funds can be claimed back to your account on the root chain using a process-exit which is explained in the next step.

-In the confirm withdraw step, providers are specified as below
+In the confirm withdraw step, providers are specified as below:

 `maticProvider: maticprovider`

 `parentProvider: window.web3`

-The **_withdrawConfirm_** function in Plasma bridge involves block proof generation by querying the child chain multiple times and hence it may take 4-5 seconds for Metamask to popup as it consumes time to build the transaction object.
+The `_withdrawConfirm_` function in Plasma bridge involves block proof generation by querying the child chain multiple times and hence it may take 4-5 seconds for Metamask to popup as it consumes time to build the transaction object.

 ```js
 const erc20Token = plasmaClient.erc20(<token address>, true);